fewangsit/vue-developer-docs/style-guide/code-consistency-guidelines.md

 **5. Ensure Safe Injection Handling**

-When using `inject`, it’s essential to handle the possibility of a null or undefined value.
+When using `inject`, it's essential to handle the possibility of a null or undefined value.
 This can be achieved either by providing a fallback/default value or by safely accessing properties using optional chaining.

 **Using a Default Value**